The Night I Came to Terms With My Mother

 With much effort, I checked the time.
 It was almost 9:00 p.m.
-By Philippine countryside standards, 9:00 in the evening is too late to be out and besides, a light rain was falling.
+In the countryside, 9:00 in the evening is too late to be out especially for an old woman and besides, a light rain was falling.

 My mother’s kind offer instantly took me back to yesteryears, when I was a little girl and my mother was much younger.

 I was seven years old going on eight.
 As our teacher was absent, six of my friends and I agreed to have a swim in the river.
 As a custom, I went home first to get my mother’s permission.
 My mother sternly said NO. Asking soon turned into begging, but my mother still said no without explaining to me why.
 A few minutes passed and my mother fell asleep on our antique bench.
 I signaled all of my six friends to follow me.
 Soon we were all screaming and running to the mighty Chico River.

 On my way back home from the river, I picked up several dry branches of pine trees that would be used for starting a fire on our earthen stove.
 I also picked up some conglomerate stones to be used for removing the soot on our pots that were used for cooking pork stew and mung beans.
 I gave them to my mother as gifts as soon as I reached home.